arduina/arduina.net/_site/master/socialshaping.md

 SCOT - developed by Trevor Pinch and Wiebe Bijker, has several advantages in analyzing users as agents of technological change.

-In the approach, relevant social groups are groups who share a meaning og the artifact.
+In the approach, relevant social groups are groups who share a meaning of the artifact.
 This particular meaning can be used to explain developmental paths.
 These groups might include engineers, consumers and so on, and they aren't static.
 Besides a shared meaning of an artifact, they may also share other traits, like women sharing their role on the family.

 SCOT emphasized the interpretative flexibility of an artifact.
 Women saw bikes as dangerous, and rather a mean of transportation, men saw a bike as a sports tool, which could be embedded in the further developmental paths, making a bike even faster.
-Interpretative flexibility is ot indefinit, closure and stablozation occur, but rival technologies can exist side by side.
+Interpretative flexibility is not indefinite, closure and stabilization occur, but rival technologies can exist side by side.
 This closure can also be dissolved by new problems emerging.

-SCOT emphasizes artifacts as subject to different intepretations along social groups.
+SCOT emphasizes artifacts as subject to different interpretations along social groups.

 Weaknesses:
 - SCOT deals mainly with the design stage
-- the notion of closure was too rigid, what's missing is a sensose of how and in what circumstances the black box can be reopened by different social groups
+- the notion of closure was too rigid, what's missing is a sense of how and in what circumstances the black box can be reopened by different social groups
 -it says little about social structure and power relations within which development takes place
-- neglect of the reciprocal relationship between artifacts and social groups, not only the technology is shaped, the identities of social gorups are reconstituted in the process as well
+- neglect of the reciprocal relationship between artifacts and social groups, not only the technology is shaped, the identities of social groups are reconstituted in the process as well